The-Poolz/poolz-subgraph/README.md

 # poolz-subgraph

-**A subgraph indexing essential on-chain data from the Poolz Protocol ecosystem.**
+**Subgraph for tracking key on-chain data related to the Poolz Protocol ecosystem.**
 Built with [**The Graph**](https://thegraph.com) to enable efficient and structured querying of smart contract events and state, supporting integration with analytics, dashboards, and frontend applications.

 ---